ResetPath/.github/README.md

 # Reset Path
 Helping people fighting addictions

-## Contribution
+## How to Contribute
-> Any contribution is welcome !
->
-> Don't forget to check on [Bount.ing](https://bount.ing) for potential rewards
+We warmly welcome contributions from everyone!
+If you're interested in contributing, please also explore potential rewards on Bount.ing.

-## Sponsors
+## Sponsorship Opportunities

-- You can sponsor the entire project through github sponsors
+Support our entire project by becoming a sponsor on GitHub.
-- You can also sponsor specific issue that concerns you more through [Bount.ing](https://bount.ing)
+Alternatively, sponsor specific issues that are of particular interest to you via Bount.ing.